-How We Protect Health Care Providers During RAC Audits
+How We Protect Providers During a Recovery Audit Contractors Audit

-There are several steps we can take to help protect health care providers during RAC audits.
-Our comprehensive approach starts with intervening in the audit process immediately, and reviewing the RAC’s actions to date in order to determine whether any legal violations or substantive errors have accrued.
-We have a multi-faceted approach to RAC audit defense.
+There are several steps we can take to help protect healthcare providers during RAC audits.
+Our comprehensive approach starts with intervening in the RAC audit process immediately, and reviewing the RAC’s actions to date in order to determine whether any legal violations or substantive errors against the healthcare provider have accrued.
+We have a multi-faceted approach to defense for RAC audits.

-- We conduct an internal assessment to identify any issues that may surface as a result of the RAC audit.
+- We conduct an internal assessment to identify any issues that may surface as an outcome of the RAC audit.

-- We work to identify safe harbors, statutory exceptions, and specific Medicare billing guidelines that apply to our clients’ billing practices and financial relationships.
+- We work to identify safe harbors, statutory exceptions, and specific Medicare billing guidelines from CMS that apply to our clients’ billing practices and financial relationships.

-- We work closely with executive leadership and providing training to key personnel regarding appropriate and inappropriate communications with RAC auditors.
+- We work closely with executive leadership and providing training to key personnel regarding appropriate and inappropriate communications with the RAC auditor.

-- We take action when RAC auditors exceed the scope of authority granted in their mandate from CMS.
+- We take action when the RAC auditor exceeds the scope of authority granted in their mandate from CMS.